 In situations like this, the companies that have not availed of traditional working capital loans against their inventory resort to a form of financing named inventory financing to tide over their immediate cash flow problem.
-It is a type of credit obtained by businesses against goods that are not intended for immediate sale or cannot be sold immediately thanks to the prevalent market conditions.
+Thanks to the prevalent market conditions, it is a type of credit obtained by businesses against goods not intended for immediate sale or cannot be sold immediately.

 For starters, inventory financing is a type of debt funding against the collateral of a business’s inventory.
 It is asset-backed, short-term finance that a business can access from financial institutions to take care of their non-inventory related recurring business expenses aka operating expenses (OPEX).
 This becomes necessary because the cash otherwise needed for OPEX is blocked in inventory.